 Pavillon de verre, Montréal – Lacaton & Vassal, Frédéric Druot architectes associés à FABG

 Every design decision, what students hear, see, and feel, plays a role in their ability to learn.
 School design, often with its emphasis on efficiency over humanity, has impeded these connections.
+But whatEvery design decision, what students hear, see, and feel, plays a role in their ability to learn.
+School design, often prioritizing standardization over student well-being, has impeded these connections.
 But what if we could bridge that gap?
 What if we could design learning environments that honored both our technological needs and our biological inheritance, spaces that felt as nourishing as a walk in the woods yet as functional as any modern classroom?

 The Science Behind Biophilic Design

-In educational settings, biophilic design employs strategies such as visual connections to nature, incorporation of plant life, diffused lighting, and biomorphic patterns to recreate elements of the natural world indoors.
+In educational settings, biophilic design employs strategies such as visual connections to nature, the incorporation of plant life, diffused lighting, and biomorphic patterns to recreate elements of the natural world indoors.
 These design elements not only enhance the aesthetic appeal of learning environments but also contribute to improved mood, concentration, and creativity among students.

 The Role of Architecture in Education